EU fights to keep nuclear deal alive amid US, Iran pressure

 The Europeans believe the growing economic pressure on President Hassan Rouhani may well have prompted Iran’s announcement that it will exceed the uranium stockpile limit set by deal in the next 10 days — a time frame that seems unlikely but which cannot be excluded.

-In an effort to keep Iran’s economy afloat and uphold an agreement they believe has stopped Iran from developing a nuclear weapon, the Europeans have set up a complicated barter-type system to skirt direct financial transactions with Iran and thus evade possible U.S. sanctions.
+To get around possible U.S. sanctions, the Europeans have come up with a complicated barter-type system to skirt direct financial transactions with Iran.
 The workaround, dubbed INSTEX, would help ensure trade between Iran and Europe by allowing buyers and sellers to exchange money without relying on the usual cross-border financial transactions.
 It is not yet operational, although the EU promises that it will be “soon.”

 The EU has also introduced a “blocking statute” to protect European companies from the effects of U.S. sanctions, but many international corporations do more business in the United States than in Iran and have already severed ties with Tehran rather than risk running afoul of Washington.